(Last Updated On: November 17, 2022)

 Store any leftover pie in the refrigerator for about 3 days.
 Also, putting the lemon pie into the refrigerator will form little beads on top of the meringue from the sugar, but this does not affect the taste.

-This lemon meringue pie recipe has a homemade lemon filling made from fresh lemon juice and the meringue is from beaten egg whites.
+This lemon meringue pie recipe is made with very simple ingredients and does not use that much sugar.
+It has a homemade lemon filling made from fresh lemon juice and a meringue top made from beaten egg whites and sugar.
 I love the taste of this pie.
 It only takes 20 minutes of cooking time.
-The graham cracker pie crust has just the right amount of crunch up against the soft and smooth lemon filling inside.
-So yummy!
+The graham cracker pie crust has just the right amount of graham crackers crunching up against the soft and smooth lemon filling inside.
+So the next time you are at the grocery store, make sure you have these 6 ingredients in your cart so you can make this easy lemon meringue pie recipe.

 What’s nice about this lemon meringue pie recipe is you don’t need a pie pan.
 The ready-made graham cracker crust comes in a tin foil pan.